Forest Hill, Queensland: Education

-Forest Hill State School is a government primary (Prep-6) school for boys and girls at Church Street (27.5905°S 152.3543°E).
+Forest Hill State School is a government primary (Prep-6) school for boys and girls at 15 Church Street (27.5905°S 152.3543°E).
 In 2018, the school had an enrolment of 137 students with 10 teachers (9 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Forest Hill.
-The nearest secondary schools are Laidley State High School in Laidley to the south-east and Lockyer District State High School in Gatton to the west.
+There are no secondary schools in Forest Hill.
+The nearest government secondary schools are Laidley State High School in Laidley to the south-east and Lockyer District State High School in Gatton to the west.

+Attractions

+The former waiting room at Forest Hill railway station is in Anzac Park.

 Amenities

 Forest Hill Post Office is at 40 Victoria Street (27.5901°S 152.3568°E).
 It is also a cafe called Cafe 4342 (the postcode for the area) and gift shop.